Warning The NextCollectionView API is currently experimental and may change.

 });

-In the normal lifecycle of a NextCollectionView
+In the normal lifecycle of a NextCollectionView, isEmpty will be called

-is run.
+twice.
+Once when a render begins, and twice after the viewFilter is run.
 For the call after filtering, a boolean will be passed indicating if all

-of the NextCollectionView's children
+of the NextCollectionView's children were filtered.

-method of the collection view is responsible for
+renderThe render method of the collection view is responsible for

 rendering the entire collection.
 It loops through each of the